 Cocaine is one of the most addictive and frequently abused illicit drugs.
 Maternal abuse of cocaine during pregnancy is common and is associated with a host of neurologic and developmental abnormalities in offspring.
-In this updated article, the author describes the many adverse effects that cocaine can have on the fetus and the newborn.
-In addition, the author discusses the evidence that prenatal cocaine can have direct negative consequences that last into adolescence and beyond.
+In this updated article, the author describes the various mechanisms by which fetal cocaine exposure disrupts brain development and the consequences of prenatal cocaine that can persist into adulthood.

 • Maternal cocaine abuse during pregnancy is common and is associated with a host of neurologic and developmental abnormalities in the offspring.